Authoring Our Own Stories (GATE & ARAEA)

 Leading better practice for art, craft and design educators across the UK.

-Double the celebration: this year, the conference leads directly into the NSEAD Awards on Saturday 20 June at The National Gallery’s new Roden Centre for Creative Learning, London.
-Whether you join us for one or both days, we can’t wait to celebrate our community with you.
+Double the celebration: The conference will be followed by the NSEAD Summer Gathering & Awards 2026 ceremony on Saturday 20 June, at The National Gallery’s new Roden Centre for Creative Learning in London.
+Delegates have the option to join us for one, or both days.

 Leading Secondary Art & Design (Session 2)